bernie-skipole/acremscope/docs/index.md

 apt-get install redis

+apt-get install indi-bin

 adduser bernard

 record the password

-## Install git, and clone skitest repository
+## Install git, and clone acremscope repository

 Then as user bernard create an ssh key